canmom/canmom.github.io/_posts/rpgs/2025-11-22-rpgs-as-games-1.md

 ## what is to come

-In [part 2](./rpgs-as-games-2-goals) of this series, we'll introduce the question of how 'prelusory goals' factor into RPGs and the objections raised by Vi Huntsman and C. Thi Nguyen, and I'll take a look over some of the space of RPG designs in light of that.
+In [part 2](./rpgs-as-games-2-goals) of this series, I'll start examining the question of how 'prelusory goals' factor into RPGs and the objections raised by Vi Huntsman and C. Thi Nguyen, and I'll take a look over some of the space of RPG designs in light of different views of what the goal is.

+This will naturally lead into [part 3](./rpgs-as=games-3-unwritten), which will take a close look at Stephen Sniderman's analysis of *unwritten rules*, and see how they factor into the procedures of different RPG traditions.

+In [part 4](./rpgs-as-games-4-goals-restrictions), I take a look at the other side of Suits's structure, the voluntary restrictions.
+I'll be looking at how RPG rules restrict what sort of narration the players can make.